YubaoZhao/ECG-Chat/README.md

 To pretraining and fine-tuning the ECG-Chat model, please use the scripts in `llava/`.

 The codes for report generation evaluation and RAG are coming soon.

+The ECG data augmentation methods implementation comes from [torch_ecg](https://github.com/DeepPSP/torch_ecg).
+We also used the CKEPE prompt proposed in [MERL](https://github.com/cheliu-computation/MERL-ICML2024) to evaluate the zero-shot classification ability of our model.

 ## Citation
 If you think that our work is useful to your research, please cite using this BibTeX: